robballou/view_mode_page/README.md

 # Introduction

-Create separate pages for different view modes for a given content type.
+This module helps create separate pages for different view modes for a given content type.

 On the manage display page for a given content type, you can assign patterns for view modes so that they will become a page at the given path.
 For